mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-09-18-spring-boot-oauth2-with-thymeleaf.md

  <hr class="horizontal-line">
 </nav>

-A single sign-on (SSO) application is one in which we authenticate through an authorization server, and then the app keeps we logged-in, using a refresh token.
+A single sign-on (SSO) application is one in which we authenticate through an authorization server, and then the app keeps us as logged-in, using a refresh token.

 In our application we will use Google as the authorization and resource servers